jamesrcounts/jamesrcounts.com/_drafts/bootstrapping-this-blog-with-jekyll.md

     ![Jekyll Site](/media/2017/03/07/jekyll-site.png)

-# <a name="git"></a> 1.
-Create local git repository
+# <a name="git"></a> Create local git repository

 Now that we have initialized our site.
 Lets turn it into a git repository.
+One of the things I like about jekyll is that everything in jekyll is just code and blob files.
+There is no database or backend.
+I can use git as my backup and versioning system.

+I assume that many of you will already be familiar with git, and you can feel free to skim or [skip](#git-end) this section.
+Just make sure that you initialize a new repository and make your first commit with the files jekyll generated.

     1. Navigate to your site folder and run: